square-computersetup/square-computersetup.github.io/_pages/mac-installs.md

 {% include figure url="/assets/images/mac-installs-logout.png" image_path="/assets/images/mac-installs-logout.png" width=54
     height=auto %}

 You may see some updates happening after you logout.
-After you no longer see any visual indication of an update is happening, __Login__ again using your __Laptop Password__ (which may be different than your Okta password).
+After you no longer see any visual indication that an update is happening, __Login__ again using your __Laptop Password__ (which may be different than your Okta password).

 If you have not already done so, please [update your Mac OS](/mac-os-update).